a-r-t/SER-225-Game-RPG/docs/GameCodeDetails/GameCodeDetailsSubSections/ScriptingEngineSubSections/script-details.md

 Some are attached to NPCs as interact scripts, some are attached to map tiles as interact scripts, and some are attached to triggers as a trigger script.
 The below sections will go over each script in detail.
 It is recommended that you play through the game first before trying to understand this page, as it will greatly help to have context.
-It is also recommended that you have read through the [script overview](./script-overview.md) and [script actions](./script-actions.md) pages beforehand, as this page assumes that you already understand how scripts work, how they are created, and what script actions are.
+It is also recommended that you have read through the [script overview](./script-overview.md) and [script actions](./script-actions.md) pages beforehand, as this page assumes that you already understand how scripts work, how they are created, how script actions work, and which script actions are currently included in the game and what they do.

 All script files are located in the `Scripts` package.